History of education in ancient Israel and Judah

 Education has been defined as, "teaching and learning specific skills, and also something less tangible, but more profound: the imparting of knowledge, positive judgement and well-developed wisdom.
 Education has as one of its fundamental aspects the imparting of culture from generation to generation (see socialization)".

 While curriculum and texts for schools has been found in other areas of the ancient near east, no direct evidence—either literary or archaeological—exists for schools in ancient Israel.
-There is no word for school in ancient (biblical) Hebrew, the earliest reference to a "house of study" (bet hammidras) is found in the mid-Hellenistic period (2nd cent.
+There is no word for school in ancient (biblical) Hebrew, the earliest reference to a "house of study" (bet hammidrash) is found in the mid-Hellenistic period (2nd cent.
 BC) in the book of Ben Sira (51:23).

-However, the writing of the Bible as well as the variety of inscriptional material from ancient Palestine testifies to a relatively robust scribal culture that must have existed to create these textual artifacts.
+However, the writing of the Bible as well as the variety of inscriptional material from ancient Israel testifies to a relatively robust scribal culture that must have existed to create these textual artifacts.
 The best unambiguous evidence for schools in ancient Israel comes from a few abecedaries and accounting practice texts found at sites such as Izbet Sarta, Tel Zayit, Kadesh Barnea, and Kuntillet ʿAjrud.
 However, these were probably not schools in the traditional sense but rather an apprenticeship system located in the family.

 The total literacy rate of Jews in Israel in the first centuries c.e. was "probably less than 3%".
 While this may seem very low by today's standards, it was relatively high in the ancient world.
 If we ignore women (on the ground of their not participating in society), take into consideration children above the age of seven only, forget the far-away farmers and regard literacy of the non-educated people (e.g., one who cannot read the Torah but reads a bulla, that is: pragmatic literacy), then the literacy rate (adult males in the centers), might be even 20%, a high rate in traditional society.

-Torah commandments

-Three Torah commandments (numbers 10, 11, 17) command provision of education in general society: